 The construction industry can be a payment nightmare, but fortunately there are powerful legal tools to help construction participants get what they have earned and deserve.
-These tools – mechanics liens – were originally developed by Thomas Jefferson, and continue to work to get construction companies get paid what they’ve earned.
+The mechanics lien is perhaps the most powerful tool to help construction companies get paid what they’ve earned.
 If you haven’t been paid for your work on a construction project, this guide will tell you how to file a mechanics lien in Connecticut — step by step.

 Mechanics lien can work in many different ways to get you paid, but the most important thing to remember is that they work.
 By giving the claimant an interest in the improved property itself, the mechanics lien empowers construction participants to recover the money they’ve rightfully earned.

 Before you file: Do you have lien rights in Connecticut?

 Generally, anyone who provides labor or materials to a construction project has the right to file a lien in Connecticut.
 However, depending on your role on the project, you may need to take additional action to protect that right.